-Wigdor LLP has filed a complaint against Fox News on behalf of Rod Wheeler, a paid contributor at Fox, against 21st Century Fox, the Fox News Network, reporter Malia Zimmerman, and contributor Ed Butowsky.
-The complaint alleges that Zimmerman, Butowsky and Fox had colluded with the Trump Administration to disseminate fake news in order to divert attention away from Russia’s alleged attempts to influence the United States Presidential election.
+Wigdor LLP represented Rod Wheeler, a paid contributor at Fox News, against 21st Century Fox, the Fox News Network, reporter Malia Zimmerman, and contributor Ed Butowsky.
+The Complaint alleged that Zimmerman, Butowsky and Fox had colluded with the Trump Administration to disseminate fake news in order to divert attention away from Russia’s alleged attempts to influence the United States Presidential election.

-According to the complaint, the motivation behind the article was to establish that Seth Rich provided Wikileaks with the DNC emails to shift the blame from Russia and help dispel speculation that President Trump colluded with Russia in an attempt to influence the outcome of the Presidential election.
+According to the Complaint, the motivation behind the article was to establish that Seth Rich provided Wikileaks with the DNC emails in order to shift the blame from Russia and to help dispel speculation that President Trump colluded with Russia in an attempt to influence the outcome of the Presidential election.
 The two quotes, falsely attributed to Mr. Wheeler, stated:

 - “‘My investigation shows someone within the DC government, Democratic National Committee or Clinton team is blocking the murder investigation from going forward,’ Wheeler said.
 ‘That is unfortunate.
 Seth Rich’s murder is unsolved as a result of that.’”

-As set forth in the complaint, according to Butowsky, the statements were falsely attributed to Wheeler because that is the way the President wanted the article.
-The complaint alleges that Trump’s press secretary Sean Spicer met at the White House with Wheeler and Butowsky to review the Rich story a month before it was published.
+As set forth in the Complaint, according to Butowsky, the statements were falsely attributed to Wheeler because that is the way the President wanted the article.
+The Complaint alleged that Trump’s press secretary Sean Spicer met with Wheeler and Butowsky at the White House to review the Rich story a month before it was published.
 Butowsky also texted Wheeler: “Not to add any more pressure but the president just read the article.
 He wants the article out immediately.
 It’s now all up to you.”
 Moreover, he left a voicemail telling Wheeler “the White House is onto this now.”

 “Rod Wheeler unfortunately was used as a pawn by Ed Butowsky, Fox News and the Trump administration to try and steer away the attention that was being given about the Russian hacking of the DNC e-mails.”